AymenLoukil/Google-lighthouse-custom-audit/README.md

 # Google-lighthouse-custom-audit
-Custom performance audit with Lighthouse and User Timing API
+Custom performance audit with Lighthouse and User Timing API.
+We test how fast our product page (cloned Amazon product page) hero image is loading.